Background

 According to the 2012 guidelines from the ACCF, pulmonary artery catheterization is inappropriate in the following settings [2] :

-• In preoperative coronary evaluation, pulmonary artery catheterization is inappropriate for patients undergoing low-risk surgery, in patients with 4 or more METS (metabolic equivalents of functional capacity), in patients with no risk factors who are to undergo intermediate-risk surgery or vascular surgery, and in patients with 1 or 2 risk factors who are to undergo intermediate-risk surgery
+In preoperative coronary evaluation, pulmonary artery catheterization is inappropriate for patients undergoing low-risk surgery, in patients with four or more METS (metabolic equivalents of functional capacity), in patients with no risk factors who are to undergo intermediate-risk surgery or vascular surgery, and in patients with one or two risk factors who are to undergo intermediate-risk surgery

 Best Practices

-Passage of the PAC is difficult in certain disease states.
+Passage of the pulmonary artery catheter (PAC) is difficult in certain disease states.
 When right-sided pressures are elevated, the air-filled balloon actually may hinder proper positioning.
 In such cases, filling the balloon with 1 mL of sterile saline and placing the patient in a more upright position allows gravity to cause the PAC to fall into position.
-Once the catheter is in position, aspirate the saline and replace it with air to ensure reproducible PCWP tracings.
+Once the catheter is in position, aspirate the saline and replace it with air to ensure reproducible pulmonary capillary wedge pressure (PCWP) tracings.
 Insertion with a noninflated balloon may also allow passage into the PA.
 Neither of these techniques is advocated by PAC manufacturers and the techniques have the potential for adverse events.
 These techniques should only be used in extenuating circumstances and should only be attempted by experienced practitioners under the guidance of fluoroscopy.

 The presence of large V waves can make discriminating a PA tracing from a PCWP tracing difficult.
 Look for subtle signs of waveform differences, such as loss of the dicrotic notch in the PA tracing (see image below).